 - When the bacon is cooked, allow it to cool on some kitchen paper then finely dice.

-- Scatter the chopped bacon and croutons over the lettuce, then add the sliced chicken.
+- Scatter the chopped bacon and croutons over the lettuce, then add the sliced chicken on top.

-- Drizzle over a couple of tablespoons of dressing and garnish with some extra grated parmesan.
+- Drizzle over the dressing and garnish with some extra grated parmesan.

 - Serve and enjoy!